AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/functions.md

 ## secret functions

 > a.k.a. "private" functions
+To create a private function you can annotate it with the `#[aztec(private)]` attribute.
+This will make the private context (INCLUDE LINK TO COVERAGE OF PRIVATE CONTEXT) available within your current function's execution scope.

 #include_code functions-SecretFunction /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust

 ## `open` functions

 > a.k.a. "public" functions

+To create a public function you can annotate it with the `#[aztec(public)]` attribute.
+This will make the public context available within your current function's execution scope.
+(TODO: INCLUDE LINK)

 #include_code functions-OpenFunction /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust